gxly3344/firstgit/one.md

-Git is the distributed version control
+Git is the distributed version control system